KarlJohnsonnn/comso-specs-eriswil/README.md

 1. Captures the current timestamp (startdtime).
     - Sets constants like the running script name (RUN_SCRIPT) and the current directory (RUN_SCRIPT_DIR).
     - Defines the domain (DOMAIN) and parameter combinations for flare emissions and background inputs.
-    - Initializes a metadata JSON file (outputnameJson) for logging.
+    - Initializes a metadata JSON file (JSON_FILE) for logging.
     - Initializes a copy file, containing commands to copy the output files into a new folder.
 2. Simulation Execution:
     - Prints out the ensemble run date for user reference.